sonjafoerster/internshipNL2023/02_OMM_Part_II.md

 # Of mice and men - Part II: Overall approach to ephys alignments
 This post is the second of three parts of my personal reflections  [Of mice and men Or: How I learned to read spikes](https://github.com/sonjafoerster/internshipNL2023/blob/main/00_OMM_Intro.md).
 The other two parts are:
 - How I came to terms with the [IBL ephys alignment GUI](https://github.com/sonjafoerster/internshipNL2023/blob/main/01_OMM_Part_I.md)
-- A somewhat more content-focused account of [Common ephys features in the mouse brain (IBL repeated site)](https://github.com/sonjafoerster/internshipNL2023/blob/main/03_OMM_Part_III.md) including my personal logbook of sanity check and handling the IBL ephys GUI.
+- A somewhat more content-focused account of [Common ephys features in the mouse brain (IBL repeated site)](https://github.com/sonjafoerster/internshipNL2023/blob/main/03_OMM_Part_III.md) including my personal logbook of sanity checks and handling the IBL ephys GUI.

 </br>